 Prof Dato’ Dr Abdul Rashid Khan

-Prof Dato’ Abdul Rashid Khan is a medical doctor with a Masters in Health Science and a PhD in Community Health.
-He is currently the Professor and Head, Department of Public Health Medicine in RCSI & UCD Malaysia Campus, Adjunct Professor in the University College Dublin, Adjunct Professor in the University of Western Australia, site supervisor for the Global Health department of the University of South Florida and a visiting research fellow for Ritsumeikan Asia Pacific University, Japan.
+Prof Dato’ Dr Abdul Rashid Khan is a medical doctor with a Master’s in Health Science and a PhD in Community Health.
+He is currently the Dean and Professor and Head of the Department of Public Health Medicine at RCSI & UCD (Royal College of Surgeons in Ireland & University College Dublin) Malaysia Campus, Adjunct Professor at the UCD, Adjunct Professor at the University of Western Australia, site supervisor for the Global Health department of the University of South Florida and a visiting research fellow for Ritsumeikan Asia Pacific University, Japan.
 He has 90 peer-reviewed publications and has written five books and two chapters in a book.
 He is also a member of the advisory board for numerous international medical journals.
 He has a very keen interest in the social influences on the health of marginalized populations.
-He is actively involved in community outreach projects especially related to health promotion & education and social wellbeing of marginalised communities, especially among transgender communities, the elderly and among the indigenous people of peninsular Malaysia.
+He is actively involved in community outreach projects especially related to health promotion & education and the social well-being of marginalised communities, especially among transgender communities, the elderly, and among the indigenous people of peninsular Malaysia.
 His main area of research is on female genital cutting and one health.

 Director & Founder

-Dr. Syed Hadi Arief is a General Practice Specialty Trainee at the Health Education England West Midlands.
+Dr Syed Hadi Arief is a general practitioner (family medicine specialist) at NHS England.
 Hadi received his medical degree from the University of Manchester.
 He has a keen interest in lifestyle medicine and looking forward to more male advocates in Malaysian Doctors for Women and Children.

-Dr. Wan Namaziah Azhari received her medical degree from the National University of Malaysia in 1988.
-In 2000, she graduated from Malaysian Science University in Diploma in Therapeutic Medicine (DTM).
+Dr Wan Namaziah Azhari received her medical degree from the National University of Malaysia in 1988.
+In 2000, she graduated from Malaysian Science University with a Diploma in Therapeutic Medicine.
 She had wide experience of working in multiple hospitals in Malaysia including Kuala Lumpur Hospital and Kota Bharu Hospital.
-Currently, she works as a GP in Malaysia.
+Currently, she works as a general practitioner in Malaysia.

-Dr. Diyanah Iman was born in Melaka, Malaysia, and educated in Brunei, Jakarta, Malaysia, and finally in the UK for her medical degree.
+Dr Diyanah Iman is a general practitioner (family medicine specialist) at NHS England.
+She was born in Melaka, Malaysia, and educated in Brunei, Jakarta, Malaysia, and finally in the UK for her medical degree.
 She graduated in 2011 and worked as a foundation doctor in Leicester, then a histopathology trainee in Leicester for 2 years before having an epiphany that her true calling was in general practice.
-She then moved to Bedfordshire to complete her GP training.
+She then moved to Bedfordshire to complete her general practice training.
 Being of mixed ethnic origin she has grown up like most Malaysians, in a melting pot of cultures and traditions.
-Having this diverse experience and influences have piqued her deep interest in the anthropological perspective on how medical and non-medical practices affect our lives.
+Having this diverse experience and influence has piqued her deep interest in the anthropological perspective on how medical and non-medical practices affect our lives.

-Dr. Janani Devaraja is a paediatric registrar and a graduate of the University of Nottingham.
+Dr Janani Devaraja is a consultant paediatrician at NHS England and a graduate of the University of Nottingham.
 She is passionate about child health and believes achieving this is more than just applying medicine; it involves investing in their mental health and development; family health, the standard of living and relationships; societal influences, and ultimately laws that enable a good quality of life to be achieved.
 In her spare time, she enjoys reading fiction and non-fiction books from a diverse range of authors.